Disappearance of Larry Griffin: Foul play

 Griffin's disappearance was reported to Chief Superintendent Harry O'Mara from Waterford on 27 December.
 O'Mara traveled to Stradbally and questioned the local Gardaí – Sergeant Cullinane and Gardaí Dullea, Frawley, Murphy and Sullivan.
 All five claimed that Griffin was sober when they had seen him.
 However, other villagers reported that he was "a bit jolly" and "intoxicated".

-O'Mara established that Larry had not called in to collect the mail at any locations between Stradbally and the point where his bicycle was found, even though these were part of his normal route.
+O'Mara established that Larry had not called in to collect the post at any locations between Stradbally and the point where his bicycle was found, even though these were part of his normal route.
 Another local man reported that he had been on the Stradbally to Kilmacthomas road at 4am on 26 December and had not seen the bicycle there at that time.
 O'Mara now suspected foul play.

 Conflicting statements

 On 6 January 1930, Father O'Shea, a priest from a neighbouring village, told O'Mara that the Gardaí in Stradbally were concealing what had really happened, and that he should question the sixteen-year-old John Power.
 O'Mara interviewed Power the following day.
 Power had been standing outside the window of a local pub, Whelan's, with three other men for some time on the evening of 25 December, and they had seen Griffin and Garda Dullea outside the post office at 6:30pm.
 Dullea was pushing Griffin's bicycle, and Griffin appeared drunk and was retching.
 The two rounded a corner and neither returned within the next hour, at which point Power's group disbanded.
 Power's account was confirmed by the three men he was with.

 Consequently, Dullea was interviewed again.
 He admitted to this meeting with Griffin, and claimed he had walked with him for approximately fifty yards along the Kilmacthomas road.
 He reiterated that Griffin was not drunk.
 When asked why he had not reported this before, he said he did not think it was of any importance.
 Dullea claimed that after leaving Larry, he returned to the centre of the village to meet up with Cissie Whelan (daughter of the Whelan's publican), and that they walked to Stradbally Cove, not returning until 10pm.
 This contradicted the statements given by John Power and his friends, who claimed that Dullea did not return.
 Despite this, Cissie Whelan backed up Dullea's claims.